Craft Vinyl Hacks and Help for Beginners

 8. Wood bins organized by type or color

-Before I had my great wall of vinyl I use wood bins to store my vinyl.
-What I love about wood bins is that I can see all my prints and colors at once and easily select the one I want.
-To stay more organized with bins label them by type such as iron-on or vinyl.
+Before I had my great wall of vinyl, I used wood bins to store my vinyl.
+I love wood bins because I can see all my prints and colors at once and easily select the one I want.
+To stay more organized with bins, label them by type, such as iron-on or vinyl.

 9. Plastic vinyl storage holder

 If bookshelves and wood bins aren’t your style opt for a plastic vinyl holder that can utilize wall space!
 You can use Ikea plastic bag holders for vinyl rolls or opt for ones like these made to remove the vinyl with ease from the holder.

 What about those scraps of vinyl that we all collect?
 Not large enough to wrap back into the roll but not small enough to toss in the trash.
 I love to store my vinyl scraps in a large 3-ring binder with zipper pouches labeled with each type of vinyl scrap I am storing.